Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Introduction

 Our paper is structured as follows.
-Section 2 is a summary of the necessary notions in the theory of diffeological and of Fr\"olicher spaces which we will use in this work, and it is also a contribution to the theory of regular Fr\"olicher Lie groups and Lie algebras, as we now explain.
+Section \ref{S2} is a summary of the necessary notions in the theory of diffeological and of Fr\"olicher spaces which we will use in this work\footnote{As explained in the previous paragraphs, our favoured setting is the category of Fr\"olicher spaces.
+This category is a full subcategory of the category of diffeological spaces, and therefore it is natural to begin by considering the latter spaces, as we do in Section \ref{S2}.} and it is also a contribution to the theory of regular Fr\"olicher Lie groups and Lie algebras, as we now explain.
 We introduce and study the main properties of Souriau's diffeological spaces and Fr\"olicher spaces in the first five subsections of Section 2.
 Then, we introduce diffeological groups and the more refined notion of Fr\"olicher Lie groups.
 Interestingly, it is not obvious how to define tangent spaces --let alone Lie algebra-- of a diffeological group.
 We do it in detail and we prove (see Proposition \ref{leslie}) that in fact they are diffeological vector spaces.
 This proposition is a precise version of a result announced in \cite{Les}.
 We then consider (regular) Fr\"olicher Lie groups and (regular) Fr\"olicher Lie algebras.
-In the context of Lie groups modelled on e.g. Fr\'echet spaces, this notion has led to many investigations, see \cite{ARS1,ARS2,DGV,GV,Glo,Ma2011,Om,OMYK2}, and also \cite{Neeb2007} for an overview of presently open problems.
-We discuss regularity in subsection 2.6 and 2.7, and we answer a question raised by Kriegl and Michor in \cite{KM} (after Omori \cite{Om}) on the existence of a non-regular (in a precise sense appearing in 2.7 below) Lie group.
+In the context of Lie groups modelled on e.g. Fr\'echet spaces, this notion has led to many investigations, see \cite{ARS1,ARS2,DGV,GV,Glo,Ma2018-2,Om,OMYK2}, and also \cite{Neeb2007} for an overview of presently open problems.
+We discuss regularity in subsections 2.6 and 2.7, and we answer a question raised by Kriegl and Michor in \cite{KM} (after Omori \cite{Om}) on the existence of a non-regular (in a precise sense appearing in 2.7 below) Lie group.
 We finish Section 2 with a summary of the theory of principal fiber bundles and the Ambrose-Singer theorem in the context of diffeological spaces after \cite{Ma2013}.
-We will need these tools for our second proof of the well-posedness of the Cauchy problem of the KP hierarchy.
+We need these tools for our second proof of the well-posedness of the Cauchy problem of the KP hierarchy.